top of page

 Lumbar Spinal Stenosis

 Lumbar spinal stenosis refers to narrowing within the spinal canal that may affect nerve roots.
 It is more common with increasing age.
+It should not be confused with other causes of neurological leg pains such as stenosis.

 Typical symptoms include leg heaviness, aching, or weakness when walking, often relieved by sitting or bending forward.
 Walking tolerance may gradually reduce over time.